adrienverge/yamllint/README.rst

 .. code:: bash

- # Lint all YAML files in a directory
+ # Lint all YAML files in a directory (recursively)
  yamllint .

 .. code:: bash